coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 has more than one developer, and appears to be applying good practices (e.g., it uses semantic versioning and have a ChangeLog).
 Someday we hope to add "have one of our badges" as a preference.

-In general, prefer a Rails-specific gem over a generic Ruby gem, and for Javascript Node.js pacakges prefer a Ruby gem that repackages it (since the repackage will often help make it work more cleanly with a Ruby on Rails application).
+In general, prefer a Rails-specific gem over a generic Ruby gem, and for Javascript Node.js packages prefer a Ruby gem that repackages it.
+The repackage will often help make it work more cleanly with the Rails application, and it also suggests that the package is a more common one (and thus more likely to be maintained).

 If you add a Ruby gem, put its *fixed* version number in the Gemfile file, and please add a brief comment to explain what it is and/or why it's there.